ortherion/autoscaler/cluster-autoscaler/FAQ.md

   Adds a Provisioned=True condition to the ProvReq if capacity is available.
   Adds a BookingExpired=True condition when the 10-minute reservation period expires.

+  Since Cluster Autoscaler version 1.33, it is possible to configure the autoscaler to process only subset of check capacity ProvisioningRequests and ignore the rest.
+  It should be done with caution by specifying `--check-capacity-processor-instance=<name>` flag.
+  Then, ProvReq Parameters map should contain a key "processorInstance" with a value equal to the configured instance name.

+  This allows to run two Cluster Autoscalers in the cluster, but the second instance (likely this with configured instance name)
+  **should only** handle check capacity ProvisioningRequests and not overlap node groups with the main instance.
+  It is responsibility of the user to ensure the capacity checks are not overlapping.
+  Best-effort atomic ProvisioningRequests processing is disabled in the instance that has this flag set.

+  For backwards compatibility, it is possible to differentiate the ProvReqs by prefixing provisioningClassName with the instance name, but it is **not recommended** and will be removed in CA 1.35.

 * `best-effort-atomic-scale-up.autoscaling.x-k8s.io` (supported from Cluster Autoscaler version 1.30.2 or later).
 When using this class, Cluster Autoscaler performs following actions: